openvnf/vnf-ipsec/README.md

 If usage of keys and certificates instead of pre shared keys should be used, the code of the repo has to be extended.

+### VTI Interface

+To create a VTI interface, the container has to be started in `init`-mode (`command: /usr/local/bin/start-strongswan.sh init`) and the environment variable `IPSEC_VTI_KEY` has to be set to an integer.

+A VTI tunnel interface is then created with `IPSEC_LOCALIP` and `IPSEC_REMOTEIP` as endpoints and `IPSEC_VTI_KEY` as key.

+The parameter `IPSEC_VTI_KEY` must then be the same when starting the container in default mode to set the value as mark in the
+IPSec connection configuration.